pseyfert-cern-gitlab-backup/Urania/PIDCalib/PIDPerfScripts/scripts/python/PIDGenUser/README.md

 $ python Lb2Lcpi_pidcorr.py
 ```

+The result of PIDCorr is dependent on the version of MC used to generate your signal!
-Only run 1 PID configurations are available for the moment.
+Only **Sim08 Run 1** PID configurations are available for the moment.
 The complete list of PID configurations available can be obtained
 by running PIDCorr.py without arguments: